 Bill and Wendy catch up with Sha Na Na’s founding drummer Jocko Marcellino

 Sha Na Na is celebrating their 50th anniversary as well as the 50th anniversary of the Woodstock festival at the original site in Bethel, NY.
-As part of the summer-long concert series, Sha Na Na will perform Sat.
-June 1st at Bethel Woods.
 Bill and Wendy welcome John ‘Jocko’ Marcellino, Sha Na Na’s founding drummer, on the show to talk about their 50th anniversary, the band’s Woodstock experience, their upcoming summer-long concert series, and much more.

 You can find Bill and Wendy on Twitter, Facebook, and Instagram.
 The Bill and Wendy Show airs Monday through Friday from 10 a.m. to noon, then streaming from noon to 1 p.m.